Shrinking target horospherical equidistribution via translated Farey sequences: Spherical directions: the general case

 \section{Spherical directions: the general case}

 The general case has two independent aspects.
 We first consider thickenings of subsets of $\Ss_T$ defined by lower bounds for the $y_i$-coordinates on the Grenier domain.
 Then we consider thickenings by general subsets of the sphere, including all of the sphere.
-Recall the definitions of $\Dd, E, \Ee, \boldsymbol{v}, c, \boldsymbol{z'},$ and $c_{\min}$ from Section~\ref{secIntroAnyRankResults}.
+Recall the definitions of $\Dd, E, \Ee, \boldsymbol{v},$ and $c$ from Section~\ref{secConstructShrinkTargets} and $\boldsymbol{z'}$ and $c_{\min}$ from Section~\ref{secSdatpothmNAK}.
 Before we show either aspect, we consider measurable sets in $\SO(d,\RR)$ induced by our smooth mapping $E$.